CivTransylvania/Consitution/Consitution.md

 ### Article 1 - National attributes
 2.1.1.
 The National colours of Transylvania are Blue, Red and Yellow.
 2.1.2.
 The National Motto of Transylvania is “Glory to Transylvania”.
 2.1.3.
-The national anthem of the Republic of Transylvania is “Siebenbürgenlied” 2.1.4.
+The national anthem of Transylvania is “Siebenbürgenlied” 2.1.4.
 The capital of Transylvania is Cluj-Napoca.
 # 3. Citizenship
 All Citizens are equal within the public institutions of Transylvania.